 'My transport plan is to secure Government funding to improve local roads and rail services; tens of millions of pounds have been granted by Government during my time as MP towards the Congleton Link-Road, M6 improvements, a Middlewich Bypass, and road service improvements across the constituency.'

 On transport issues, which Fiona recognises are extremely important to her constituents, she successfully worked to obtain over £45m of Government funding to the Congleton Link-Road - one of her speeches in Parliament about this can be found here.
-Work is not well underway for this major rod project - the funds obtained for this constituency from the Government national road funding schools were in the top handful in the country.
+Work is now well underway for this major road project - the funds obtained for this constituency from the Government national road funding schools were in the top handful in the country.

 Fiona also successfully obtained funding for improvements to Junction 17 at Sandbach.
 Very early on as a Member of Parliament she successfully persuaded Highways England to review their decision not to fund improvements to Junction 17 - she argued that tailbacks towards the southbound carriageway were becoming increasingly dangerous; that, with additional housebuilding planned, it was only a matter of time before there was an accident; and asked them to remodel their plans, which they did, coming back with several millions pounds to improve the junction.
 More work, however, still needs to be done, and Fiona continues to press Cheshire East Council to address this, in particular to help commuters from Sandbach at peak times.

-Fiona is not content on there being funding for one bypass in the constituency - and has been vigorously pressing for one to relieve Middlewich's congestoin.
+Fiona was not content on there being funding for just one bypass in the constituency - and has vigorously pressed for one to relieve Middlewich's congestion.
 Working with Cheshire East Council, she obtained over £1m national funding from the Government for the creation of a business case, now completed, to argue for a Middlewich Bypass.
 See here for just one of her calls in Parliament for this.
-Fiona is now pressing Government Ministers strongly for the funds to build this bypass and secured £46.8m of Government funding for the Middlewich Bypass, another major road project in the constituency which is now underway.
+Fiona is pressed the Government Ministers strongly for the funds to build this bypass and secured £46.8m of Government funding for the Middlewich Bypass, another major road project in the constituency which is now underway.